-Attorneys for the Beasley Allen Law Firm have filed four separate lawsuits on behalf of individuals severely addicted to nicotine as a result of using vaping devices manufacturers have marketed as safe.
+Attorneys for the Beasley Allen Law Firm have filed four separate JUUL lawsuits on behalf of individuals severely addicted to nicotine as a result of using vaping devices manufacturers have marketed as safe.
 Defendants include JUUL Labs, Altria Group, and Phillip Morris USA.
 Legal filings include state and federal courts in Alabama and the state district court in San Francisco, JUUL Labs’ hometown and where officials recently banned the use of vaping devices.

 “JUUL borrowed from ‘Big Tobacco’s’ marketing tricks and has profited by creating a new generation of nicotine addicts,” says Beasley Allen attorney Joseph VanZandt.
 “Just when our nation made progress to stop teen smoking, JUUL burst on the scene, unleashing a brand-new epidemic.”